MeanderingNinja/LitterLog-WebApp/README.md

 ![web-app-header-image](https://github.com/emma-jinger/cat_bathroom_monitoring_system_web_app/blob/main/public/images/web-app-header-img.png)

 ## Introduction
-This web app is part of [the Cat Bathroom Monitoring System Project](https://github.com/emma-jinger/Cat_Bathroom_Monitoring_System) I've been working on.
+This web app is part of [the LitterLog Project](https://github.com/emma-jinger/Cat_Bathroom_Monitoring_System) I've been working on.
 It displays the timestamps data corresponding to instances of a cat using the litterbox in the form of graphs and numbers.
 Specifically, on the web app, you can find:

 - the profile of our family cat - Atticus
 - the average number of bathroom visits on a daily, weekly, and monthly basis